Family Food on the Table

 Notes

-To make-ahead: Prepare the chicken and mushrooms as directed through step 8.
+To make-ahead: Prepare the chicken and mushrooms and the sauce as directed through step 6.
 Cover and refrigerate.
-When ready to cook, remove the dish from the refrigerator and let come to room temperature for 20 minutes.
-Preheat the oven.
+When ready to finish cooking, remove the dish from the refrigerator and let it come to room temperature for 20 minutes while you preheat the oven.
 Then proceed with the recipe (sprinkle with cheese and bake).
+You may need to add 5 minutes to the bake time to ensure the chicken is cooked through and warm.
+(I recommend using a digital thermometer.)

 Note: This post was updated with expanded text and new photographs in May 2020.
 It was originally published in September 2015.